DOAGenesys/FAQ_Guide/README.md

 ### Input Variables

   - **summary\_in**: Contains a summary of any previous conversation.
-This enables the guide to maintain context across multiple interactions or transfers.
+This enables the guide to maintain context across multiple guide invocations (in case the architech flow has more than one).
   - **kb\_id**: The unique identifier of your knowledge base.
 This allows the same guide to work with different KBs in different environments (dev, test, prod).
   - **kb\_confidence\_score**: The minimum confidence threshold ($0.0$ to $1.0$) for search results.
 Higher values return more precise matches.
   - **max\_articles**: The maximum number of articles to retrieve from the knowledge base.